uniwebcms/framework/README.md

 - A **module** is how Foundations are packaged and delivered to sites

 Each site primarily links to one Foundation (local or remote) that provides the components it needs, with optional secondary Foundations for specialized components.

+> **Foundations scale to your needs.** Build a minimal Foundation for a single site (like any React framework) or create a comprehensive design system with presets, theming, and visual editor integration.
+The framework supports the entire spectrum—from hardcoded components for one project to product-grade Foundations serving multiple sites with content creators who never touch code.

 ### Foundation Interfaces